ismailo1/project3/README.md

 **By Selecting EXPERIENCE LEVEL from Dropdown3**

-5.	a bar chart that displays Top10 highest paying countries for that experience level
+5.	a line chart that displays Top10 highest paying countries for that experience level

 > **API route:** `/api/v1.0/experience_level/<experience_level_name>/top10_countries`